grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 ### --no-thresholds --no-summary

-If you are running a local test and streaming results to the k6 Cloud (`k6 run -o cloud`), you may want to disable the terminal summary and local threshold calculation because thresholds and summary will be displayed in the Cloud.
+If you are running a local test and streaming results to the k6 Cloud (`k6 run -o cloud`), you may want to disable the terminal summary and local threshold calculation, because k6 Cloud will display the summary and calculate the thresholds.

+Without these options, the operations will be duplicated by both the local machine and the k6 Cloud servers.
 This will save you some memory and CPU cycles.

 Here are all the mentioned flags, all in one: